Puritans: Conversion

 Covenant theology made individual salvation deeply personal.
-It held that God's predestination was not "impersonal and mechanical" but was a "covenant of grace" that one entered into by faith.
+It held that God's predestination was not "impersonal and mechanical", but was a "covenant of grace" that one entered into by faith.
 Therefore, being a Christian could never be reduced to simple "intellectual acknowledgment" of the truth of Christianity.
-Puritans agreed "that the effectual call of each elect saint of God would always come as an individuated personal encounter with God's promises".
+Puritans agreed that the effectual call of each elect saint of God would always come as an individuated personal encounter with God's promises.

 The process by which the elect are brought from spiritual death to spiritual life (regeneration) was described as conversion.
 Early on, Puritans did not consider a specific conversion experience normative or necessary, but many gained assurance of salvation from such experiences.
-Over time, however, Puritan theologians developed a framework for authentic religious experience based on their own experiences as well as those of their parishioners.
+Over time, however, Puritan theologians developed a framework for authentic religious experience based upon their own experiences, as well as those of their parishioners.
 Eventually, Puritans came to regard a specific conversion experience as an essential mark of one's election.

 The Puritan conversion experience was commonly described as occurring in discrete phases.
-It began with a preparatory phase designed to produce contrition for sin through introspection, Bible study and listening to preaching.
-This was followed by humiliation, when the sinner realized that he or she was helpless to break free from sin and that their good works could never earn forgiveness.
-It was after reaching this point—the realization that salvation was possible only because of divine mercy—that the person would experience justification, when the righteousness of Christ is imputed to the elect and their minds and hearts are regenerated.
-For some Puritans, this was a dramatic experience and they referred to it as being born again.
+It began with a preparatory phase that was designed to produce contrition for sin via introspection, Bible study, and listening to preaching.
+This was followed by humiliation, when the sinner realized that he or she was helpless to break free from sin, and that their good works could never earn forgiveness.
+It was after reaching this point (the realization that salvation was possible only because of divine mercy) that the person would experience justification, when the righteousness of Jesus is imputed to the elect, and their minds and hearts are regenerated.
+For some Puritans, this was a dramatic experience, and they referred to it as being "born again".